croct-tech/plug-js/docs/quick-start.md

 </script>
 ```

-After updating the code on CodePen, you will see something that resembles an FAQ.
-Try clicking on the buttons and
-questions, and you will see that the answer will change according to the questions you have expanded.
-We could use
+Try clicking on the buttons and questions, and you will see that the answer will change according to the questions you
-a similar approach to personalize elements of the application to clarify those questions.
+have expanded.
+We could use a similar approach to personalize elements of the application to clarify those questions.

 ## Tracking Events